About Yi Qun

 Photo by Dan Derby

-Praised for displaying “great poise and masterful technique” and possessing “an amazing rich tone” by The Day, cellist Yi Qun Xu has performed extensively as a soloist and chamber musician across the United States.
-A native of China, Yi Qun was mesmerized by the cello soon after her eighth birthday.
-She came to the U.S. after studying with Yuan Chen and Yi-Bing Chu at China’s Central Conservatory of Music, where she won multiple top prizes in Chinese national cello competitions.
+Praised by The Day for her “great poise and masterful technique” and “an amazingly rich tone,” cellist Yi Qun Xu has distinguished herself as both a soloist and chamber musician, performing extensively throughout the United States.
+A native of China, she began her studies on the cello shortly after her eighth birthday and was later mentored by Yuan Chen and Yi-Bing Chu at the Central Conservatory of Music in Beijing, where she garnered numerous top prizes in national competitions.

-Yi Qun is the recipient of the 2022 Presser Music Award as well as the first-prize winner of the 2021 New York International Artists Cello Competition.
-As the winner of the 2018 Sanders-Juilliard-Tel Aviv Museum prize, she was presented in recital at the Tel Aviv Museum of Art in Israel.
-She is also the first prize winner at the 58th Eastern Connecticut Symphony Instrumental Competition as well as the 7th International Antonio Janigro Competition in Croatia.
+A recipient of the 2022 Presser Music Award and First Prize Winner of the 2021 New York International Artists Cello Competition, Yi Qun has received multiple honors throughout her career.
+These include the Sanders-Juilliard–Tel Aviv Museum Prize, resulting in a recital at the Tel Aviv Museum of Art; First Prize at the 58th Eastern Connecticut Symphony Instrumental Competition; and top honors at the 7th International Antonio Janigro Cello Competition in Croatia.

 Medium BIO

-Praised for displaying “great poise and masterful technique” and possessing “an amazing rich tone” by The Day, cellist Yi Qun Xu has performed extensively as a soloist and chamber musician across the United States.
-A native of China, she came to the U.S. after winning multiple top prizes in Chinese national cello competitions.
+Praised by The Day for her “great poise and masterful technique” and “an amazingly rich tone,” cellist Yi Qun Xu has distinguished herself as both soloist and chamber musician, performing widely across the United States.

-Yi Qun is the recipient of the 2022 Presser Music Award and the first-prize winner of the 2021 New York International Artists Cello Competition.
-As the winner of the 2018 Sanders-Juilliard-Tel Aviv Museum prize, she was presented in recital at the Tel Aviv Museum of Art.
-She is also the first prize winner at the International Antonio Janigro Competition.
+A recipient of the 2022 Presser Music Award and First Prize Winner of the 2021 New York International Artists Cello Competition, Yi Qun has earned numerous distinctions, including the Sanders-Juilliard–Tel Aviv Museum Prize, leading to a recital at the Tel Aviv Museum of Art; First Prize at the 58th Eastern Connecticut Symphony Instrumental Competition; and top honors at the 7th International Antonio Janigro Cello Competition in Croatia.

 SHORT BIO

 Praised for displaying “great poise and masterful technique” and possessing “an amazing rich tone,” by The Day, cellist Yi Qun Xu is the 2022 Presser Award recipient and the first-prize winner of the 2021 New York International Artists Cello Competition.
-She has performed at the Chamber Music Society of Lincoln Center and Marlboro Music Festival, and has collaborated with Itzhak Perlman and members of the Cleveland, Juilliard, and Tokyo Quartets.
-She is a faculty member of The Juilliard School Pre-College and Music Advancement Program, Assistant Professor at University of Texas San Antonio as well as teaching assistant of Joel Krosnick at The Juilliard School.
-Yi Qun is the co-Artistic Director of Noree Chamber Soloists.
+She has performed at the Chamber Music Society of Lincoln Center and Marlboro Music Festival, and has collaborated with Itzhak Perlman and members of the Cleveland, Emerson, Juilliard, and Tokyo Quartets.
+She is a faculty member of The Juilliard School Pre-College and Music Advancement Program, The Perlman Music Program, and Heifetz International Music Institute.
+Yi Qun served as Assistant Professor at University of Texas San Antonio.
+In addition, she is the Teaching Assistant of Darrett Adkins and the late Joel Krosnick at The Juilliard School.
+Yi Qun is the co-Artistic Director of Noree Chamber Soloists